rokups/virtual-reality/README.md

 120x75 image was used.
 As you can see only a tiny portion of pretty small iamge is used to encode 449 bytes payload.

+### Grand-theft-socket

+This is a technique meant to backdoor a machine that:
+1. Has a public service listening (TCP).
+2. No outgoing traffic is allowed.

+`gts.dll` payload is meant to be injected to process of service that listens on public interface.
+This payload hooks `WSAAccept()` function and allows creating meterpreter session through the listening socket of already existing service while still allowing normal traffic to flow as if nothing has happened.

+When new connection is being made payload does the following:
+1. Looks for a `tcp_knock` command and if found - whitelist command sender and terminate connection.
+2. When connection comes from a whitelisted ip address:
+  1. Spawn a new process.
+  2. `WSADuplicateSocket()` newly connected socket into newly created process.
+  3. New process will read shellcode size, shellcode itself and execute received shellcode.
+  4. Simulate disconnection by returning `INVALID_SOCKET` with `WSAECONNRESET` error to the host process.
+  5. Clear whitelisted address.
+A new knock will be required for executing next payload.
+3. When connection is made from non-whitelisted address and no `tcp_knock` is received - hand connection back to host.

+Usage:
+1. On target host - inject `gts.dll` into process that accepts connections.
+2. On source host - execute `vr.py tcp_knock target_ip_address service_port`
+3. On source host - execute `meterpreter/bind_tcp` payload with `RHOST=target_ip_address`
+and `LPORT=service_port` within 30 seconds since sending `tcp_knock`.
+4. Observe that you just received meterpreter session.

 ## Security

 Payload is always obfuscated using RC4 algorithm.
 As you probably have guessed